 “The Union Cemetery has been a perfect place to express my love of colour and connection with nature.
 I love the community aspect of Equinox Vigil working with all the different people involved in creating the event.
 It’s also an opportunity to work with artists and musicians and people dedicated to creating community around such an important life event as death.”

-With a background in Visual Arts and a Degree in Arts Administration, Victoria Sanchez joins Equinox Vigil as Volunteer Coordinator and Production Assistant.
+With a background in Visual Arts and a Degree in Arts Administration, Victoria Sanchez joins Equinox Vigil as Production Assistant and Social Media Manager.
 She shares her international experience working in the production and management of art festivals, exhibitions, and community-led projects.

 “I am a strong believer in the positive impact that comes with creating and promoting relevant artistic and cultural experiences for the public.
 As an avid volunteer myself, I truly value the enthusiasm and dedication of people coming together to build on this idea.

 I look forward to working with the Calgary Community in this unique celebration of art, history, life and death.”

 This is Chris’ first year as Music Director for the Equinox Vigil.
 He has been a member and director of the Union Choir, which has performed at the Equinox Vigil in previous years.

 Chris is a Calgary based musician and educator.
 Throughout his entire life, music has been his life source.
 He started playing piano at six and has performed with numerous musical acts in and around town for the past 15 years.
 Currently, he is studying piano technology to become a piano technician.
 The piano being used at this year’s Equinox Vigil is an instrument in which he has prepared.